billkarsh/SpikeGLX/Markdown/Manual-Text.md

 that source must always be the same clock that drives device1.
 This is the only way to coordinate the two devices.
 The NI breakout boxes, like `BNC-2110`, make this simple.

-* For that matter, the AO clock needs to be the same as the device1 clock.
-Unlike the choices for device2, here we provide an `Internal` option for AO, which only makes sense if AO and AI both reside on device1 and `Internal` is selected for both (less noisy and clumsy than running a wire).

 * There is a `Sync checkbox` and a selectable digital output line.
 If enabled, when the run starts, the selected line goes from low to high